tenorix/mma-tutorials/index.md

 # mma-tutorials
-[Cheatsheets](mma-cheatsheet.md) and tutorials for **MMA - Musical MIDI Accompaniment**.
-MMA is a powerful MIDI accompaniment generator with lots of functionality giving you total control of the generated backing track, so be sure to refer to the [MMA online documentation](https://www.mellowood.ca/mma/online-docs/html/mma.html).
+[Cheatsheet](mma-cheatsheet.md) and tutorials for **MMA - Musical MIDI Accompaniment**.
+MMA is a powerful MIDI accompaniment generator with lots of functionality giving you total control of the generated backing track.

 MMA is created and maintained at [www.mellowood.ca/mma/](https://www.mellowood.ca/mma/) by Bob van der Poel.
+Go to his site to download and find out more.

 # Create stunning MIDI backing tracks for free - use the huge groove library or take complete control